haddocking/haddocking.github.io/education/powerfit/index.md

 In the same session of Chimera where you have your chosen fitted KsgA structure, go to `Favorites` → `Command Line`.
 A command line is now present below the main viewing window.
-Use it to load the ribosome structure: In the command line of Chimera, type the following instructions to center your view on these residues and highlight their interactions:
+In the command line of Chimera, type the following instructions to center your view on these residues and highlight their interactions:

 <a class="prompt prompt-pymol">
   show #2:221-223 zr<5 & #1 || #2:221-223